 U.S. Gold Production Down 11 Percent in August

 U.S. mines produced 591,573 troy ounces of gold in August this year, a decline of 11 percent from August last year when mines had 665,520 ounces of gold output, according to a Monday report by the U.S. Geological Survey (USGS).

 In August 2014, the average daily gold production of U.S. mines was 19,033 ounces.

 For the first eight months of this year, total U.S. gold production accounted for 4,501,104 ounces, while exports of refined bullion, gold ore and concentrates, and doré bars and precipitates added up to 9,355,867 ounces, according to USGS.

 We share even more stories on gold throughout the week.
 Follow us on Twitter to stay up to date with the latest news.

-Image by Gage Skidmorecentral banks, ecb, gold price, india, kitco news, peter schiff, russia, us dollar
+Image by Gage Skidmorecentral banks, ecb, Featured, gold price, india, kitco news, peter schiff, russia, us dollar